 - Describe how the worker may receive medical services within the MCO.

-- Describe how a worker may receive medical treatment from his or her primary care physician, chiropractic physician or authorized nurse practitioner who is not a member of the MCO.
+- Describe how a worker may receive medical treatment from the worker's primary care physician, chiropractic physician or authorized nurse practitioner who is not a member of the MCO.

-- Advise the worker of his or her right to choose the MCO if you have more than one MCO contract covering the worker's employer.
+- Advise the worker of their right to choose the MCO if you have more than one MCO contract covering the worker's employer.